 Many women experience economic abuse within the context of intimate partner violence.
 It limits their choices and ability to access safety.

-Surviving Economic Abuse (SEA) is the only UK charity dedicated to raising awareness of and transforming responses to economic abuse.
+Surviving Economic Abuse (SEA) is the only UK charity dedicated to raising awareness of economic abuse and transforming responses to it.

 We are determined that women are supported to survive and thrive

 Please feel free to share our leaflet on what we do.